AMSAT-NA/PacSatFSKBoard/NOTES.md

 various SPI things were messed up.

 Fix the watchdog jumper or order the right part.

+The numbers I had for the PA output impedance are wrong, re-doing the calculations I get 6.23 - 10.4j, not 6.23 - 13.3j.
+That doesn't change the inductor at all, but the capacitor changes to 60pF.
+Also take into account the 1nF capacitor; that changes the value a bit.
+Use a 63pF part.

+Fix the processor part number.

+The PA input has a direct RF connection to ground.
+The spec sheet says it needs DC blocking.
+The other L network that works uses a 37pF capacitor and an 18nH inductor, but that doesn't perform nearly as well as the two inductors.
+So add a 1nF or so capacitor to block DC.
+Adding the capacitor on board 6 between L35 and the PA was almost impossible.
+For the other rework, break the line between L35 and C112 and put the capacitor there, that should be much easier

+The Iref input to the PA has the resistor and inductor swapped from what's in the datasheet, and there is also a .1uF capacitor from between the resistor and inductor to ground.
+It should probably match the datasheet.

+The control voltage for the QPC1022 RF switches has a maximum value of 2.75V, it's being driven with 3.3V, which is too much.
+ACTIVE_N can be driven with an open drain, which would temporarily solve the problem.
+On board 6, which I did initial bring up on, the RF switch is always on when enabled.
+I don't know if there is some issues there or if driving it to high messed it up.
+This needs to be eventually tested on another board.
+The RF switches have been removed from board 6.

+A line needs to be run from the LNA's bias resistor to LNA_VCC so the bias actually has bias.

+The 22nH inductors wouldn't range properly on the RX AX5043s, they ranged too low.
+So we need a smaller inductor.
+18nH and 15nH ordered, hopefully that works.
+UPDATE: They work, need to update the schematic.

+Change R117 to 18K, output at 2.5V is marginal.
+Same may be true for the ACTIVE\_N line.
+Actually, the ACTIVE\_N line has its own issues, see above for details.
+2.5V is not marginal for inputs to the TMS570.

+U5, a 74AHC1G09, is an open drain part.
+It really needs to be a part that drives the output line, like a SN74AHC1G08QDCKRQ1.
+Added a resistor across the 3.3V and output of the 74AHC1G09 to compensate.

+Rename Processor\_Reset" to "Processor\_Reset\_N" to reflect its polarity.

 # Not going to do